wassim-k/ngx-signal-pipes/README.md

 input.set('ab'); // Resets the 500ms timer
 ```

-Due to the synchronous nature of signals, using `debounce` with `computedPipe` will always emit the initial signal value instantly, then debounce any future value changes.
+Signals always have a value, using `debounce` with `computedPipe` returns the initial signal value instantly, then debounces future value changes.

-`debounce` uses an `effect` internally, hence the need for an injection context.
+`debounce` uses an `effect` internally.
 The internal `effect` is automatically cleaned-up when the component is destroyed, but it can be done manually by calling `computedPipeSignal.destroy()`.

-### Initial values and SKIPPED symbol
+### SKIPPED symbol

-#### Understanding Signal Behaviour

-Signals in Angular are synchronous in nature and always have a value.
-This means that computed signals will immediately produce a value upon initialisation, which can lead to unintended behaviour in some scenarios:
+Since signals always have a value, if a computation results in a skipped value, then a special `SKIPPED` symbol is returned instead.

+`SKIPPED` only applies to the **initial value** of a **`computedPipe`**.
+All subsequent skipped computations simply return the last known value, which in turn does not notify dependents of a value change, essentially, skipping that computation.

+#### Working with SKIPPED symbol

+In this example, we'd like to `debounce` search parameters that are entered by the user before making an API call:

 ```typescript
 @Component({